orbland/contracts/docs/src/src/Orb.sol/contract.Orb.md

 ### _setPrice

-*Can only be called by a solvent holder.
-Settles before adjusting the price, as the new price will change foreclosure time.
-Does not check if the new price differs from the previous price: no risk.
+*Does not check if the new price differs from the previous price: no risk.
 Limits the price to MAX_PRICE to prevent potential overflows in math.
 Emits `PriceUpdate`.*

 ```solidity